Skip to main content

 This page describes configuration options specific to the S3 input connector.
 See top-level connector documentation for general information about configuring input and output connectors.

-The AWS S3 input connector is used to load data from an S3 bucket to a Feldera table.
+The S3 input connector is used to load data from an S3 bucket to a Feldera table.
 It can be configured to load a single object or multiple objects selected based on a common S3 prefix.
+By setting the endpoint_url, you can also read from non-AWS services that offer S3 compatible APIs.

 tip

-When accessing an S3 bucket that stores data in the Delta Lake format, consider using the Delta Lake connector instead.
+When accessing an S3 bucket that stores data in the Delta Lake or Iceberg format, consider using the Delta Lake connector or the Iceberg connector connector instead.

 Configuration options